RubenVerborgh/solid-architecture/server/request-flow.md

-  To determine this value from the request headers and/or client certificate, the server has access to a list of authenticators, such as WebID-TLS (which reads the WebID from a client certificate) and OIDC (which reads the WebID based on a cookie).
+  To determine this value from the request headers and/or client certificate, the server has access to a list of authenticators, such as WebID-TLS (which reads the WebID from a client certificate) and OIDC (which reads the WebID based on HTTP headers).

 - The **preferences** are a key/value object of categorized lists that indicate the agent's representation preferences,